labsyspharm/2025-Vallius-Shi-Novikov-melanoma-PCAII/README.md

 +Co-Senior Authors: C.G.L., P.K.S.
 ​
 **Please cite this data as the following:**
 Vallius, T. et al. (2025).
-Spatial determinants of tumor cell dedifferentiation and plasticity in primary cutaneous melanoma. {journal/biorxv}
+Spatial determinants of tumor cell dedifferentiation and plasticity in primary cutaneous melanoma. biorxv

 **Relevant links:** <remove links that are not relevant>
 > * biorXv DOI: [https://doi.org/10.1101/2025.06.21.660851)